shingchan95/CSCK543_EMA_Recipe_Application/README.md

 4. You can use XAMPP or any other local development environment to run the application.

-5. Open your web browser and visit 'http://localhost/(folder name)' to access the The Yummy Chef.
+5. Open your web browser and visit 'http://localhost/(folder-name)' to access the The Yummy Chef.

 6. Alternatively, you can navigate to the project directory in your terminal and run the following command to start the application